zde37/TCP-Chat/README.md

 1. Fork the repository.
 2. Create a new branch: git checkout -b my-feature
-3. Make your changes and commit them: git commit -m 'Add some feature'
+3. Make your changes, write proper tests and commit them: git commit -m 'Add some feature'
 4. Push to the branch: git push origin my-feature
 5. Open a pull request.
 6. Don't forget to star the repository and tell people about it.